(not applicable in Mobile App projects)

-The following details how Localize delivers translations for your application.
+The following details how Localize delivers translations to your application.
 It assumes that you have already used Localize to add the translations for your source content.

 - The first time a user loads a page in your website, the Localize library is called to retrieve the translations for the currently selected target language.